gerardroche/sublime-phpunit/README.md

 ### phpunit.save_all_on_run

-Save all dirty buffers (views that have unsaved changes) *before* running tests.
+You can automatically save all views that have unsaved buffers (dirty buffers) *before* tests are run.
+Defaults to true.

 ```
-"phpunit.save_all_on_run": false
+"phpunit.save_all_on_run": true
 ```

 ### phpunit.strategy

 You can run tests using different execution environments.
+Here is a table of available environments.
+The default is to use Sublime's builtin build panel.

 strategy | identifier | description
 -------- | ---------- | -----------